Class of 2025

 Kendall enjoys pursuing interests in both history and business.
 She is a Citizen Bee State Champion, a two-time qualifier for the National U.S. History Bee, a runner-up in the RoundPier Investment Competition, and a DECA International Champion in Marketing Management Team Decision Making.
 In her community, Kendall has served as her Scouts BSA troop’s senior patrol leader and participated in the MENA-USA Empowering Resilient Girls Exchange.
 She has also been recognized as a Congressional Gold Medalist, a Dallas/Fort Worth World Affairs Council 20 Under 20 honoree, and a President’s Volunteer Service Gold Award recipient.
 Kendall founded a chapter of the Junior World Affairs Council at her school.
 Her chapter packed nearly 10,000 meals for people in Ukraine and Guatemala.
 She is the senior vice president of the orchestra, the president of National Honor Society, and the mascot on the varsity cheerleading team.
 Kendall is the daughter of Jennifer and Brian Gee.

-Griffin Hon is a student at Syosset High School in Syosset, New York.
+Griffin Hon is a sophomore at Princeton University.
+He is a graduate of Syosset High School in Syosset, New York.
 Griffin has conducted biomedical research at SUNY Old Westbury, where his work revealed pro-cancer effects of cephalexin, a common antibiotic.
 His research has received recognition, including the second place award in Biomedical and Health Sciences from the Regeneron International Science & Engineering Fair, the first place Grand Award at the Long Island Science & Engineering Fair, and first place at the NSPC Health Science Competition.
 He is a Partner for the Future at Cold Spring Harbor Laboratory.
 Griffin enjoys communicating ideas in science and diplomacy.
 He was named the international winner of the Steven H. Strogatz Prize for Math Communication for his short-form videos explaining mathematics concepts.
 His writings on trends in metascience have won Scholastic Art & Writing Awards, including a Gold Key.
 He contributes and directs blog content about the UN Development Goals for Next Generation Diplomacy.

 Griffin is the founder and president of the HOSA – Future Health Professionals chapter at his school and a two-time state champion in the Medical Math and Pathophysiology events.
 A trivia competitor, Griffin was the National Science Bee Second Place Champion and a Top Six Finalist in the US Academic Bee.
 He captained his school’s Quiz Bowl team to place first in Long Island.
 He organizes local donation drives for hospitals and nursing homes, provides weekly English lessons to a student in Ukraine through ENGin, and volunteers at his local library.
 Griffin serves as an international Student Ambassador for Smile Train and is a Long Island Young Scholar of Mathematics.
 Griffin participated in the Davidson THINK Institute, the Johns Hopkins Study of Exceptional Talent, and the Columbia University Science Honors Program.
 Griffin is the son of Mabel and Justin Hon.